jyablonski/graphql_praq/jacobs_notes.md

 Mostly copied from [here](https://github.com/strawberry-graphql/strawberry/tree/main/tests/fastapi)

 Test success / fail queries but i need to figure out how to incorporate the code from my actual api and mock the sql calls yanno.

+`pipenv uninstall discord && pipenv clean`

+`deta logs` to see logs streamed to console bc the web ui sucks ass

+gave up on deta bc there's a 250 mb limit for your packages that you can't see, and it automatically deletes some of them to limit the deployment size without telling you.  yeet bby